camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-checklist.md

 ### Datatypes

 Checklists can be bound to data of the `any[]` type, although for most practical cases we recommend `string[]` instead.
-The checklist component will correlate the bound data with the values of the different options.
+The checklist component correlates the bound data with the values of the different options.

 The data representation of this checklist:

 ![Checklist Selection Image](../assets/checklist-example.png)

-Would look like this:
+Looks like this:

 ```
 {